 Coconut oil contains a medium-chained fatty acid called lauric acid.
 This acid is believed to have antimicrobial properties.1

 Lauric acid can fight harmful bacteria present in the mouth that causes bad breath, tooth decay, and other gum diseases.
 Streptococcus bacteria are common inhabitants of the mouth.
-Scientists found that enzyme-modified coconut
+Scientists found that enzyme-modified coconut oil strongly inhibited the growth of most strains of Streptococcus bacteria including Streptococcus mutans – an acid-producing bacterium that is a major cause of tooth decay.

 2. Reduces Plaque And Fights Gum Diseases